The Queen's Theatre, 209 Great Brunswick Street, Now Pearse Street, Dublin, Ireland

 Right - An Advertisement for Arthur Lloyd's Queen's Theatre of Varieties, Dublin from the Irish Times of 1877.

-The Text above is from The Irish Times of 1874.
+The above article was first published in The Irish Times of 1874.

 Delarue Lloyd, Arthur Lloyd's brother, is also known to have performed at The Queen's Theatre, on the 26th of November 1881, and T. C. King, Arthur Lloyd's father in law, was playing Othello at the Queen's Theatre when the then relatively unknown Henry Irving was playing Cassio, in March of 1860.